mengzhou44/bookshelf/README.md

 For the backend, you have a few options:

-**Option 1: Deploy backend separately (Recommended)**
+**Option 1: Deploy to Render (Recommended)**
-- Deploy backend to a service like Railway, Render, or Heroku
+- Deploy backend to Render (free tier available)
-- Set up MySQL database on the same service or use a managed MySQL service
+- SQLite database file is included with backend
+- No separate database service needed
 - Update `VITE_API_URL` in frontend to point to your backend URL

-**Option 2: Use Vercel Serverless Functions**
+**Option 2: Deploy to Fly.io**
-- Create `api/` directory in frontend
-- Convert Express routes to Vercel serverless functions
-- Use a managed MySQL service (e.g., PlanetScale, AWS RDS)
-- Deploy everything together on Vercel
+- Deploy backend to Fly.io (free tier available)
+- Use persistent volume for database file
+- Simple and reliable

-**Option 3: Use Vercel with external backend**
+**Option 3: Deploy to Railway**
-- Keep backend on a separate service
-- Configure CORS to allow frontend domain
+- Deploy backend to Railway
-- Use managed MySQL service
+- Use persistent volume for database file
+- Good for production

 ### Database Deployment

-For production, consider using a managed MySQL service:
-- **PlanetScale** - Serverless MySQL
-- **AWS RDS** - Managed MySQL
-- **Google Cloud SQL** - Managed MySQL
-- **Railway** - Includes MySQL addon

-Update your backend `.env` file with production database credentials.
+SQLite is embedded - no separate database deployment needed!

+- ✅ Database file is included with backend
+- ✅ No database service required
+- ✅ Free forever
+- ✅ Perfect for MVP

+For production with high traffic, consider migrating to MySQL/PostgreSQL later.

 ## Development